 Publisher: Carroll & Graf:

 Seller ID: 9780786708093

 Condition: very good

 A novel of exceptional style and momentum, sustained at a high emotional pitch, and beautifully constructed. - Alan Furst, New York Times Book Review.
 At once a thriller and a moral tale, this taut, heart-stopping novel explores the deadly perils of collaboration on quiet, idyllic Guernsey in the Channel Islands, the only British territory to be occupied by German troops in World War II.
 It is 1943.
 The tide of the war is beginning to turn decisively and bloodily against Germany, but on Guernsey life proceeds blithely beyond the reach of brutal combat.
 Nazi officers party with local girls, lov...
 View more info

 Seller ID: 9781416534846

 The second witty installment in an astonishingly authentic historical mystery series featuring detective Oscar Wilde and his partner in crime, Arthur Conan Doyle It's 1892, and Wilde is the toast of London, riding high on the success of his play "Lady Windemere's Fan."
 While celebrating with friends at a dinner party he conjures up a game called "murder" that poses the question: Who would you most like to kill?
-Wilde and friends -- including Arthur Conan Doyle, Bram...
+Wilde and friends -- including Arthur Conan Doyle, Bram Stoker, and poet Robert Sherard (the novel's narrator) -- write the names of their "victims" on pieces of paper and choose t...
 View more info

 By: "Carr, Caleb"